“Once I decided to put myself first and apply to HACC, doors have been opening and I would not change my decision for the world.”

 When asked how HACC has made her life better, Starkisha said, “To start, I am a college student.
 Let me say that again, I am a college student.
 39 year old, single mother of 7 is about to be a HACC graduate.”
 She added that this has boosted her confidence in so many ways.

-Starkisha plans to graduate in May 2020.
-Then, she plans to continue her work in early childhood care, as she loves working in the classrooms preparing children for kindergarten.
+After she graduates, Starkisha plans to continue her work in early childhood care, as she loves working in the classrooms preparing children for kindergarten.